arijort/prep/README.md

 ## System Design

+The system design interview starts with a question about how to design a system to solve a certain problem.
+You have to guide the interviewer through the processes of clarifiying specifictions, understanding capacity requirements, proposing an initial design, discussing tradeoffs, then diving deep into certain technical areas.

-Donne Martin system design primer:
+### Donne Martin system design primer:

 https://github.com/donnemartin/system-design-primer